 2.00(6) Approved Postsecondary Service Providers: Representatives of pre-collegiate service-providing programs who support middle and high school students’ postsecondary objectives and planning and who have a formal service agreement with the schools they serve.

 2.00(7) Progress in Visual Arts and Performing Arts Courses: Evidence of having participated in and grades earned in Visual Arts and Performing Arts Courses as defined in 22-1-104.5 (1) (a through c) C.R.S.

+2.00(8) Institute Charter School: A charter school authorized pursuant to 22-30.5-501, C.R.S.

+2.00(9) Local Board of Education or Local Board: A school district board of education as authorized in 22-32-103, C.R.S.

+2.00(10) Postseconday and Workforce Readiness: The knowledge, skills, and behaviors essential to high school graduates to be prepared to enter college and the workforce and compete in the global economy including content knowledge, learning and behavior skills, as set forth in the State Board of Education and the Commission on Higher Education’s joint adoption on June 30, 2009 of the description of Postsecondary and Workforce Readiness.

 2.01 Standards for Individual Career and Academic Plans.

-2.01(1) Each ICAP shall include a career planning, guidance and tracking component and a portfolio that reflects, at a minimum:
+2.01(1) Each ICAP shall include a career planning, guidance and tracking component and a portfolio that reflects, at a minimum, standards as required, but not limited to 22-2-136, C..R.S..

 2.01(1)(a) Documentation of the student’s efforts in exploring careers, including: a written postsecondary and workforce goal for the student; yearly benchmarks for reaching that goal; interest surveys that the student completes; and anticipated postsecondary studies;